drewinglis/adblock-rules/README.md

 [all.txt](./all.txt)

-This is a combination of the other three.
+This is a combination of the rest of the feeds.

 ## Never Read The Comments